 During development and testing, you can also use Pub/Sub Seek to replay the known messages repeatedly to verify the output from your pipeline.
 When you use Pub/Sub Seek, don't seek a subscription snapshot when the subscription is being consumed by a pipeline.
 If you do, it can invalidate Dataflow's watermark logic and can affect the exactly-once processing of Pub/Sub messages.

-A recommended Cloud SDK workflow for using Pub/Sub Seek with Dataflow pipelines in a terminal window is as follows:
+A recommended gcloud CLI workflow for using Pub/Sub Seek with Dataflow pipelines in a terminal window is as follows:

 Create a snapshot of the subscription: